workpail/userkit-php/README.md

 You also need to install PHPUNIT.

-If you have the Composer package manager installed on your system there is a composer.json file in the `/php` folder which can be used to install PHPUNIT.
+If you have the Composer package manager installed on your system there is a composer.json file in main `/userkit-php` folder which can be used to install PHPUNIT.

 ```
-cd php
+cd userkit-php

 composer update
 ```

 Otherwise, click [PHPUnit Install](https://phpunit.de) to visit their website and install the unit test framework.

-Once you have PHPUNIT installed on your system, open a command window and change to the php/test folder.
+Once you have PHPUNIT installed on your system, open a command window and change to the userkit-php/test folder.

 ```
-cd php/test
+cd userkit-php/test
 ```

 Set the `USERKIT_KEY` environment variable to your test app key, followed by the PHPUNIT command with a dot for the current folder: